 The increase in PC shipments signals the industry may “pick up significantly” by the end of the year, Loren Loverde, an analyst at Framingham, Massachusetts-based IDC, said in a separate report.

 PC makers will benefit from supplies of disk drives returning to normal and Microsoft Corp.
-(MSFT) releasing a new version of its Windows operating system, IDC said.
+(MSFT:US) releasing a new version of its Windows operating system, IDC said.

 “History has shown that periods of slower growth are followed by recovery,” Loverde said.

 Hewlett-Packard Co.
-(HPQ) remained the market leader in the first quarter, accounting for 17.2 percent of worldwide PC shipments, Gartner said.
-Lenovo Group Ltd. (992), Dell Inc. (DELL), Acer Inc. and Asustek Computer Inc. rounded out the top five.
-Apple Inc. (AAPL) ranked third in the U.S., behind Hewlett-Packard and Dell.
+(HPQ:US) remained the market leader in the first quarter, accounting for 17.2 percent of worldwide PC shipments, Gartner said.
+Lenovo Group Ltd. (992), Dell Inc. (DELL:US), Acer Inc. and Asustek Computer Inc. rounded out the top five.
+Apple Inc. (AAPL:US) ranked third in the U.S., behind Hewlett-Packard and Dell.

 Europe, the Middle East and Africa exceeded projections, with PC shipments in the region climbing 6.7 percent, while Asia performed worse than estimated, Gartner said.
 U.S. shipments fell 3.5 percent, a smaller drop than forecast.